kisom/kyleisom.net-archive/source/_posts/2012-06-11-clojure-development-on-openbsd.markdown

 Emacs may be built with the standard `./configure && make && make install` to install to /usr/local.

-## leiningen and clojure, or whereupon the wizards are called upon
+## leiningen and clojure, or whereupon the wizards are summoned forth
 This takes a while, so while you are building emacs, go ahead and install clojure via [leiningen](https://github.com/technomancy/leiningen):